dmitriyshub/ocp-cnv/README.md

 ## Storage

-Storage is essential for running VMs, especially if they need persistent data across restarts.
 OpenShift Virtualization uses standard Kubernetes storage, but with some extras provided by the **CDI** (Containerized Data Importer).

 - **PVC (PersistentVolumeClaim):** Just like with regular pods, VMs can use PVCs to attach persistent storage.
 These PVCs are backed by StorageClasses like Local, Ceph, NFS, etc.